 Campbell Watterson Organ Scholars accompany St Salvator’s Chapel Choir in all its activities.
 Beyond this, an organ scholarship entitles the holder to:

-• Masterclasses with leading organists (recently, John Kitchen, Sietze de Vries, and Wolfgang Zerer)
+- Masterclasses with leading organists (recently, Vincent Bernhardt, Sietze de Vries and Thierry Escaich)

 The University of St Andrews also offers Junior Organ Scholarships.
 It is the duty of a Junior Organ Scholar to accompany a weekly service of Compline in the atmospheric surroundings of St Leonard’s Chapel.
 For more information, click here.